Climate Change Food Security

 The extent of increasing drought extent over the past 50 years according to the PDSI is questioned by new research, though the projection of drought increase with global warming is not in question.

-There has been many severe NH extreme heat - drought events since 2000.
+There has been several very severe NH extreme heat - and drought events since 2000.

 There is a long history of episodic severe and long lasting affecting all the world's best food producing regions.
 Experts at a 2009 WMO workshop agreed that global warming will greatly increase this natural tendency, with increasing heat waves and more drought damage to crops.